shiriivtsan/spotinst-functions-examples/node-elastigroup-scaleDown/README.md

 npm install
 ```

-Once this has been completed navigate to the handler.js file and input your Spotinst and AWS credentials.
-Then you will need to navigate to the serverless.yml file and under environment add in the environment ID in the environment section.
+Once this has been completed you will need to navigate to the serverless.yml file and under environment add in the environment ID in the environment section.

 ## Deployment